Romulo-HZB/Living-tapestry-attempt-1/ROADMAP_PROGRESS.md

 - A `drop` tool lets actors place carried items in their current location.
 - A `stats` tool reports an actor's hit points, attributes and skills.
 - `equip` and `unequip` tools let actors manage equipment slots.
+- `look` now reports visible items and other actors in the location.

 ## Outstanding Tasks